accumu/megaraid-scripts/README.md

 # megaraid-scripts
 MegaRAID controller scripts for monitoring and diagnostics.

-These scripts require the appropriat MegaRAID utility to be installed:
+These scripts require the appropriate MegaRAID utility to be installed:
 * storcli - most vendors, including IBM/Lenovo
 * perccli - Dell PERC branded controllers